Class rating 6.7

 At its most 'basic', the seat has a pitch of 61 inches (155cm) that extends into a bed length of 74 inches (188cm).
 Seat angle is 171 degrees, i.e. nine degrees from fully-flat, while entertainment can be individually controlled and passengers have the ability to stop and start films.
 There is a power source available.
 The In-flight Entertainment (IFE) differs according to how recently the aircraft has entered service, since Air France has upgraded its IFE to include Audio and Video on Demand (AVOD)

-On the newer B777 aircraft, the new Business seat is slightly more spacious than the previous version.
+On the newer Boeing 777 aircraft, the latest Business seat is slightly more spacious than the previous version.
 This new seat can be converted into a bed that is shaped to the contours of your body.
 The bed extends to two metres (6.5 feet) in length and stretches width-ways from 20-24 inches (50.8 to 61cm), thanks to the armrest that automatically lowers when you adjust the seat to bed position.
 The seat is 'practically' horizontal (ie: lie flat, rather than fully flat).

 This convertible bed-seat also has a 10.4-inch (26cm) interactive video screen, a PC outlet, an individual telephone and a fibre-optic reading light.